All Products

 Prerequisites

-The example in this topic uses an ECS instance that has the following configurations.
-To prevent command errors caused by operating system version issues, we recommend that you use the same operating system that is used in the example.
+In the following sections, an ECS instance with the following specifications is used.
+To avoid command errors caused by operating system version differences, we recommend that you use the same operating system version.

-• A rule is configured in a security group of the instance to allow traffic on TCP port 1723.
-This port is required to configure PPTP VPNs.
-For more information, see Add a security group rule.
+• An inbound rule is added to a security group of the ECS instance to allow traffic on port 1723 and the Generic Routing Encapsulation (GRE) protocol port.
+For more information, see Manage security group rules.

 yum install -y ppp pptpd